The Greenway (Newham)

 Full Site Description

-There are various landmarks of historic interest at points along the length of the Greenway as well as views across Newham.
+The Greenway was created in the 1990s following publication in 1991 of a 'green strategy' for London that recommended establishing new networks for people to walk and cycle in the city, as well as reintroducing and encouraging wildlife.
+As the Outfall's structure needed to be kept intact, it was only covered with a shallow layer of earth and it was planted with grass and meadow plants to encourage insects and bees.
+There are various landmarks of historic interest at points along the length of The Greenway as well as views across Newham.
 The northern end is near Old Ford Lock, which marks a river crossing or ford over the river Lea dating from Roman times; there is now a nature reserve here.
-Between Stratford High Street and Manor Road, near Abbey Mills, the Greenwich Meridian crosses the Greenway, marked by a coloured gravel design of moons and planets.
+Between Stratford High Street and Manor Road, near Abbey Mills, the Greenwich Meridian crosses The Greenway, marked by a coloured gravel design of moons and planets.
 Near here at Abbey Creek is a piece of redundant pumping station machinery, nicknamed 'The Snail'.
-Further south, the Greenway passes Memorial Grounds (q.v.) and the adjacent East London Cemetery (q.v.); it passes St Andrew's church (by James Brooks, 1868-70) near Barking Road, and also runs close to St Mary Magdalene churchyard, now East Ham Nature Reserve (q.v.), c.900 yards west of which a small Roman cemetery was discovered during the construction of the Northern Outfall Sewer in 1863.
-Judging by the coffins it appears wealthy Romans were buried.
+Further south, The Greenway passes Memorial Grounds (q.v.) and the adjacent East London Cemetery (q.v.).
+Near Barking Road the route passes St Andrew's Church (by James Brooks, 1868-70) and also runs close to the medieval St Mary Magdalene churchyard, now East Ham Nature Reserve (q.v.), c.900 yards west of which a small Roman cemetery was discovered during the construction of the Northern Outfall Sewer in 1863.
+Judging by the coffins it appears that wealthy Romans were buried here.

 Sources consulted: